Waterfowl Seasons and Information

 ALL New York waterfowl hunters are required to register annually for the Harvest Information Program (HIP).
 HIP is a federally mandated program which is used solely to survey migratory game bird hunters.
 For more information about HIP and how to register, see Harvest Information Program (HIP).
 HIP registration is valid from July 1 - June 30 annually.

-The 2013-14 Migratory Game Bird Seasons are now available.
-You may also print or download the 2013-14 Migratory Game Bird Hunting Seasons and Regulations Guide will be available for printing or download from this site later this summer.
+TENTATIVE 2014-15 Migratory Game Bird Seasons are now available.
+The 2014-15 Migratory Game Bird Hunting Seasons and Regulations Guide will be available for printing or download from this site later this summer.

 Youth Waterfowl Hunt

 DEC established youth waterfowl days in 1996.
 This special two-day hunt prior to the regular season in each waterfowl hunting zone provides young waterfowl hunters (ages 12-15) with the opportunity to spend time afield with an experienced adult hunter pursuing ducks, geese, and brant.
 The timing of the Youth Waterfowl Hunt allows for a break in hunting between the youth hunt and the beginning of the regular waterfowl season (usually 1-3 weeks depending on the zone).
 Holding the youth waterfowl hunt before the start of the regular season allows participants an increased opportunity to harvest local and early migrating waterfowl.
 Preseason Youth Days also tend to have milder weather and help young hunters develop the skills needed to be successful during the regular season.